Why study classics?

 - Students who elect to write an M.A. thesis must complete at least 24 hours on the graduate level, in addition to 6 hours of Thesis (LAT 899 or GRK 899 or CLSX 899).
 In consultation with the graduate advisor, each student selects a thesis committee of 3 members.

-- The student selecting the non-thesis option must complete 30 hours of courses on the graduate level.
+- The student selecting the coursework option must complete 30 hours of courses on the graduate level.
 In 2 of these courses, students must prepare research papers that meet the approval of the appropriate instructors and the graduate advisor.
 These papers are placed on file in the department office.

 Language Requirements